rbhatia17/Gun-Violence/README.md

 # Claim: Ineffectiveness of Strict Gun Laws!
 This says that if a state has a strict gun law they still have the most gun violence.

-I choosed this metrics
-This visualisation is a rebuttal of the first one.
+I choosed this metrics as when i saw the population of california and calculated the actual number of deaths for that population came more and then i calculated it for alaska the number of deaths came less and then i realised the previous visualisation was deceptive so i planned to plot this data on tableau and when i did it became a rebuttal of the first one.